 What about producing some drums?
 Well the AY got you covered: it has one noise generator.
 It can be coupled to any of the three channels, or two of them, or even the three of them.
 The period of the noise varies thanks to a value going from 1 to 31 (0 producing the same result as 1, 1 being a very high-pitched noise, 31 a low-pitched one).
 Here is an example of the noise going from 0 to 31.

 Noise can be used alone as seen above, or mixed with a square wave:

 I told you there was only one noise generator.
 If you apply the noise on two channels, both will use the same noise value.
 This is quite limiting, which is why, most of the time, you will not use two noises at the same time.
 It simply sounds ugly.
 Forget your dreams of simulating a hihat (noise to 1) and big explosion sound (noise to 31) at the same time.

 All that is above is enough to make 99.9% of the game music from the 80’s.
 You may want to go one step beyond and use another neat feature called “the hardware envelope”, which is very useful to produce peculiar sounds, mostly used in basses, but which can have great effects in melodies or for special effects.

-As you have seen, in order to have more expressive sounds, you would use the volume to create attack and decay to simulate real (or not) instruments.
+As you have seen, in order to have more expressive sounds, you would use the amplitude to create attack and decay to simulate real (or not) instruments.
 The hardware envelope allows you to do it automatically.